-- Teachers are responsible for ensuring all pupils access the curriculum by providing differentiated planning. - Children often work in groups or with learning buddies to support dialogue and discussion (peer learning).
-This is achieved through same and mixed ability groups as appropriate. - TAs are deployed to support pupils with accessing the curriculum e.g. asking questions to check/draw out understanding; providing further explanations; physical support (scribing); general guidance. - Concrete and pictorial resources are used to support teaching and learning.
+- Teachers are responsible for ensuring all pupils access the curriculum by providing differentiated planning where required. - Children often work in groups or with learning buddies to support dialogue and discussion (peer learning).
+This is achieved through same and mixed ability groups as appropriate.

-• Teachers strive to ensure pupils with SEN are included in all activities with their peers, ensuring the safety of their pupils
+- The school uses oracy to promote language, discussion and develop confidence and self-esteem throughout the curriculum. - TAs are deployed to support pupils with accessing the curriculum e.g. asking questions to check/draw out understanding; providing further explanations; physical support (scribing); general guidance. - Concrete and pictorial resources are used to support teaching and learning. - Teachers strive to ensure pupils with SEND are included in all activities with their peers, ensuring the safety of their pupils.